 After all, Bob Dylan did all three of the things you mentioned, and...
 Hey, wait a minute.
 I see what you did there.
 You know, for a guy who gets so sleepy in the middle of the afternoon, you sure are eager to pick a fight.
 Lucky for you it's the middle of the afternoon and I'm half in the bag, so I'll agree to postpone any fisticuffs for a later date as well.

 Mendelsohn: Maybe we could both use a nap.
 I used to put OK Computer on expressly for the sole purpose of taking a nap.
 Not that it would put me to sleep, I just found it relaxing.
 Maybe it's a good fit for the last entry into the Canon—as we unceremoniously put the Great Rock 'n' Roll tome to bed.
 A final ode to the technology and globalization that killed off the old school record business model.

 Klinger: Well, no one's going to miss the industry's business model, but it's still vaguely depressing that the music that brought so much vitality to my formative years is becoming a museum piece.
 Has it really reached its endpoint?

 And if we really have, couldn't we have gone out with a more lively party than this Bergmanesque bleakscape of an album?
 Come on rock 'n roll, let's have one more throwdown before we lock up here—preferably one so joyous even Thom Yorke would cut loose a bit.

-Sure, it's not Rock 'n Roll like the Rolling Stones were Rock 'n Roll, there's no guitar grit and boogie-woogie swagger but it embodies everything rock stands for—DIY, rebellion and alienation, loss and love, and ultimately, destruction.
-Yorke and Co. built a record with complete disregard to what was popular at the time and it went onto become a cultural touchstone.
+Sure, it's not rock 'n' roll like the Rolling Stones were rock 'n' roll, there's no guitar grit and boogie-woogie swagger.
+But it embodies everything that rock stands for—DIY, rebellion and alienation, loss and love, and ultimately, destruction.
+Yorke and Co. built a record with complete disregard for what was popular at the time, and it went onto become a cultural touchstone.